Derry City Council: Coat of arms and motto

 In 1979, Londonderry City Council, as it was then known, commissioned a report into the city's arms and insignia, as part of the design process for an heraldic badge.
 The published report found that there was no basis for any of the popular explanations for the skeleton and that it was "purely symbolic and does not refer to any identifiable person".

-The 1613 records of the arms depicted a harp in the centre of the cross, but this was omitted from later depictions of the city arms, and in the Letters Patent confirming the arms to Londonderry Corporation in 1952.
+The 1613 records of the arms depicted a harp in the centre of the cross, but this was omitted from later depictions of the city arms, and in the letters patent confirming the arms to Londonderry Corporation in 1952.
 In 2002 Derry City Council applied to the College of Arms to have the harp restored to the city arms, and Garter and Norroy & Ulster Kings of Arms accepted the 17th century evidence, issuing letters patent to that effect in 2003.

 The motto attached to the coat of arms reads in Latin, "Vita, Veritas, Victoria".
 This translates into English as, "Life, Truth, Victory".

 Mayor

-The 'Mayor of Derry' was an honorary position bestowed upon a citizen of Derry, who was in practice a member of Derry City Council, chosen by his or her peers on the council to serve a one-year term.
+The 'Mayor of Derry' was an honorary position bestowed upon a citizen of Derry, who was in practice a member of Derry City Council, The council selected a member of the council to serve a one-year term.
 The last mayor of Derry City Council was Brenda Stevenson of the SDLP, while Gary Middleton of the DUP was the last deputy mayor of Derry City Council.

 The post has a long history.
 A provost was appointed in the initial city charter of 1604.
 In 1613, this post was replaced with that of mayor, with John Rowley being the first to serve.
 The City charter of 1665 which provided:

 During much of its history, it has been held by Unionists (largely due to the practice of gerrymandering), but in later years, the majority of mayors were nationalists, reflecting the make-up of the city's population and council.
 In the 1990s the post was alternated between nationalist and unionist councillors regardless of the size of the vote of either side.

 From 1921 until 1969, the mayor was automatically entitled to a seat in the Senate of Northern Ireland.